evo-lua/evo-runtime/README.md

 ## Status

 This is an early prototype, focusing more on native code compared to the previous iterations.

 Features generally work to the extent that they're tested, which is [as comprehensively as seems practical](https://blog.izs.me/2022/11/technical-debt-is-a-choice/).
-Consider this a successor to [evo-luvi](https://github.com/evo-lua/evo-luvi), which it will eventually replace (when this new version reaches feature parity).

 ## System Requirements